COMMUNITY EMERGENCY RESPONSE TEAM (CERT)

 Boondocks K9 Headquarter

-There's no charge for this group classes but, please reserve your spot and get the information
+There's a minimum $10.00 charge per dog for this group classes, please reserve your spot and get the information

 of location for training